rubygems/rubygems/bundler/doc/playbooks/RELEASING.md

 There is a `bin/rake release:prepare_patch` rake task that helps with creating a patch release.
 It takes a single argument, the _exact_ patch release being made (e.g.
 `2.2.3`), but if not given it will bump the tiny version number by one.
-This task checks out the appropriate stable branch (`3.2`), grabs the `2.2.3` milestone from GitHub, ensures all PRs are closed, and then cherry-picks those changes (and only those changes) to a new branch based off the stable branch.
-Then bumps the version in the version file and commits that change on top of the cherry-picks.
+This task checks out the appropriate stable branch (`3.2`), grabs all patch-level compatible merged but unreleased PRs from GitHub, and then cherry-picks those changes (and only those changes) to a new branch based off the stable branch.
+Then bumps the version in the version file, synchronizes the changelog to include all backported changes and commits that change on top of the cherry-picks.

 Now you have a release branch ready to be merged into the stable branch.
 You'll want to open a PR from this branch into the stable branch and provided CI is